Mrs. Lavette Ponders

 You may also phone in the absence by calling the office with the information listed above as soon as possible on the morning the absence occurs.
 If your child needs to be out of school for more than 3 days, please contact our front office personnel.
 Requests for excused absences will only be considered for medical reasons and serious family concerns.
 Please see our front office staff for a form, once completed submit it for principal approval.
 In order for students to be considered present, they must be in school at least three (3) hours during a day.

-- Collared shirts in solid colors: navy blue, light blue, red, or white
+- Collared shirts in solid colors

 - Bottoms are kahki, navy blue, or black